jogeshwar01/tesior-web/apps/indexer/README.md

 Click the "New Webhook" button.
 Add the desired transaction types and wallet addresses that you need to index.
+If you only want to track transfers - there is a TRANSFER type in the Enhanced Webhook Transactions.
 Now we'll configure the webhook using the URL that ngrok provided: [https://3214-199-223-251-92.ngrok-free.app](https://3214-199-223-251-92.ngrok-free.app/)

 ## Step 3 - Webhook (Hono - Cloudflare Workers)